sujitojha1/AgenticAI_Hybrid_Planning/README.md

 **Objective** is to outline the architecture as diagram, develop heuritstics, refine the decision prompt and test the code with several examples.

 ## High Level Plan
-- [ ] Setup the code base from existing architecture from class, python packages, run few examples
+- [X] Setup the code base from existing architecture from class, python packages, run few examples
-- [ ]
+- [ ] Add pdb inspect steps to work through the steps to understand the execution flow
 - [ ] Post a video in youtube, link :